Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

    # Do you think anything is missing, or have an idea to make this project better let us know.

+   # For best results
+   ## Download attendance list from MS Teams when there are maximum attendees.
+   ## Create a Google Form field names without spaces.

    # MADE BY PRAJWAL MEGALAMANI AND ADITYA GIRIGOUDAR.